gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

     * Independence:

-        * This assumption is presumed to be met since each subject is measured only once in the table.
+        * There is no indication of a violation of this assumption since each subject is measured only once in the table.
 No other information suggests a potential issue but we don't have much information on how these subjects were obtained.
+What happens if we had sampled from students in different sections of a multi-section course and one of the sections had recently had a cheating scandal that impacted many students in that section?

     * All expected cell counts larger than 5 (required to use
     $\chi^2$-distribution to find p-values):